marqdouj/dotnet.web.components/README.md

     -  Classes for UI presentation and element binding.
        Implements a `BindValue` string property for non-string values where binding requires a string.
 Designed for use with Blazor @bind-Value.
+  - `XmlDocReader`.
+Provides functionality to read and extract XML documentation comments from an assembly's XML documentation file.
+  - `XmlUIModel`.
+Wrapper to UIModel that works with the `XmlDocReader` to update comments.

 ## Release Notes
+- `10.0.0-rc-1.0`
+  - `XmlDocReader`.
+New class.
+  - `XmlUIModel`.
+New class.

 - `10.0.0-Preview-3.0`
   - `XMLComments`.
 Comments are now distributed with the package.